Remote access strategies are becoming increasingly important in today’s interconnected world.

 Business disruptions can take many forms, from natural disasters to human-made problems like transit strikes or power failures.
 There are countless scenarios that could mean employees are prevented from getting to the office - or even that the office is out of service.

-As part of the wider business continuity plan, a good remote access solution can mean a quicker return to business as usual.
 While most disaster recovery strategies detail recovery for servers and data, organisations should also consider how workers will be able to securely and efficiently access company data from alternative locations.

 When thinking about remote access as part of business continuity planning, companies should try and answer several questions: